What is the Role of the Data Link layer in the OSI model?

 Data Link Layer and the OSI model:

-The data link layer is the second layer in the OSI model.
-A data link layer uses the services of the underlying physical layer and provides services to the network layer.
-When a network layer has to deliver a user data packet to the destination (a remote IP address).
-The network layer passes the packet to the data link layer for the next hope.
+The data link layer is the second layer in the OSI reference model.
+It uses services of the underlying physical layer and provides services to the upper network layer.

 The data link layer provides three types of services to the internet layer.
 Each service type is designed to meet a specific application requirement.
-The error correction and reliable delivery is the optimization at the data link layer.
-Because the upper transport layer anyhow, does the reliable delivery of the messages from source to destination.
+The error correction and reliable delivery are the optimizations at the data link layer.
+Because the upper transport layer may perform the reliable delivery (e.g TCP) of the messages from source to destination.